Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

-By calling `ioDomainToVtk` method, we can also inspect the created domain (`grid`) via Paraview as the code generates a vtk file (`myDomain`).
+By calling `ioDomainToVtk` method, we can also inspect the created domain (`grid`) via Paraview as the code generates a vtk file (`domain`).
 With an application working on a dense domain, the Paraview will show all the cells in the discretization box as active.
 Moreover, it will show the mapping between cells and hardware devices as reported in the following picture: